peterjc/mediawiki_to_git_md/README.rst

 file.
 Then try::

    $ cd ~
-   $ php .../maintenance/dumpBackup.php --conf .../LocalSettings.php --full > mediawiki_dump.xml
+   $ php .../maintenance/dumpBackup.php --conf .../LocalSettings.php --full --include-files --uploads > mediawiki_dump.xml

+Note the inclusion of ``--include-files --uploads`` to ensure the log includes all the images etc.

 Assuming you are running the conversion into MarkDown locally, zip-up and scp the XML dump back to your machine.